Mahmadabid/ecommerce-redux-toolkit/README.md

 # Pixel Market
-Pixel Market is an e-commerce platform that allows users to create, sell, and buy products.
+[Pixel Market](https://pixel-marketplace-redux.vercel.app/) is an e-commerce platform that allows users to create, sell, and buy products.
 It provides functionality to track purchases and sales, and includes an admin panel for managing users.

 ## Installation
 To run the project locally, follow all of these steps:

+*Make sure to** follow step 7**, otherwise this wont work.*

-- Clone the repository:
+1. Clone the repository:

 ``` ruby
 git clone https://github.com/Mahmadabid/ecommerce-redux-toolkit/
 ```

-- Navigate to the project directory:
+2. Navigate to the project directory:

 ``` ruby
 cd pixel-market
 ```

-- Install dependencies:
+3. Install dependencies:

 ``` ruby
 npm install
 ```

-- Set up the database:
+4. Set up the database:

 Ensure you have CockroachDB set up and running.